nagypeter/weblogic-on-oke-workshop/tutorials/setup.weblogic.kubernetes.md

 | weblogicOperatorImage                 | oracle/weblogic-kubernetes-operator:1.0 |  | |

 Save the changes.
+Open for edit the `create-weblogic-domain-inputs.yaml` parameter file using File Browser or using the following command:

+	gedit /u01/content/weblogic-kubernetes-operator/kubernetes/create-weblogic-domain-inputs.yaml &

-Open and modify the following parameters in the *create-weblogic-domain-inputs.yaml* input file:
+and modify the following parameters in the *create-weblogic-domain-inputs.yaml* input file:

 | Parameter name            | Value                               | Note |
 |---------------------------|-------------------------------------|------|